D76X/Loggers/Notes/WiX.md

 - A minor upgrade updates the **ProductVersion**.

-- It cannot perform changes to the **existing** structure of the Feature or Component tree.
+- It **cannot** perform changes to the **existing** structure of the Feature or Component tree.

-- A minor upgrade can introduce new Features and Components.
+- A minor upgrade **can** introduce new Features and Components.

-### Minor Update
+### Small Update

-For the **Minor Update** in addition to the points made for the **Minor Upgrade** the following are also enforced.

--
+A **Small Update** is normally used to update files and/or registry keys.

+- The **ProductCode** remains the same.

+- A small updates the **ProductVersion**.

+- It **cannot** perform changes to the **existing** structure of the Feature or Component tree.

+- A small update **cannot** introduce new Features and Components.

+- A small update is distributed as a **\*.msp** package.

+### Changes to the ProductCode

+Of the three mechanism of upgrade available with Windows Installer

+1. Major Upgrade
+2. Minor Upgrade
+3. Small Update

+Only the Major Upgrade **must** cause a changes of the ProductCode.
+However, it is important to know under what circumstances it is **required** to change the **ProductCode**.

+1. The name of the *.msi file to install the product changes.
+2. The component code of any existing component changes.
+3. An existing component has been removed from an existing Feature.
+4. An existing Feature has been made a child of another existing Feature.
+5. An existing Feature ha been removed from its parent Feature.
+6. When there is there is the need to support multiple versions of the "same" product side by side on the same system i.e. the user is able to install versions 1.1.1, 1.2.1, 2.4.1, etc. In this case these are treated as different products thus the correposnding installers have different **ProductCode**.
+Foe example this is the case with **Cura**.

 ---